Simon Clement

 Simon Clement (c.
 1654 – c.
-1730) was an English diplomat and writer on economics.
+1730) was an English merchant, diplomat and writer on economics.

 Life

 Clement spent his early career as a stockjobber and merchant.
 He served in Vienna as secretary to the Earl of Peterborough on his embassy to the Emperor from 1711–12, later acting as Peterborough’s chargé d'affaires in Vienna from April 1711 until late 1714.

 What little is known of Clement’s life comes from the British Library’s collection of a series of letters saved by Robert Harley, Earl of Oxford.
 From the letters we learn that in 1712 Clement was almost 60 years old, that he had a son Daniel in London who attended Oxford University, and that he was married to Mary Hollister.
 Mary’s niece was Hannah Callowhill, who became William Penn’s second wife in 1696.
 Through Penn, Clement achieved some influence with Harley.